NC Medicaid: Post-Election: “To Expand or Not to Expand.”

 We have 3 months, folks, to study up.
 Feb.
 3, 2012, is decision day.

-Posted on November 13, 2012, in Medicaid and tagged Barack Obama, DHHS, Health care, Health care provider, Medicaid, North Carolina, North Carolina Department of Health and Human Services, Pat McCrory, President, United States Department of Health and Human Services.
+Posted on November 13, 2012, in Medicaid and tagged Barack Obama, Health care, Health care provider, Medicaid, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, Pat McCrory, President, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.